nirdothan/incubator-trafficcontrol/traffic_portal/README.md

 An AngularJS client served from a lightweight Node.js web server.
 Traffic Portal was designed to consume the Traffic Ops API.

 Installation / configuration instructions are found at https://github.com/apache/incubator-trafficcontrol/tree/master/traffic_portal/build

+# Updating JsonEditor

+We are using a very modified version of JsonEditor.
+To update it:

+* Push the changes to: https://github.com/vitalybe/jsoneditor
+* Run: `bower install -S https://github.com/vitalybe/jsoneditor.git#master`